andyguwc/airflow-resources/aws-notes/5-deploy/elastic_beanstalk/elastic_beanstalk.md

 # Elastic Beanstalk Basics

+Platform as a service

+Wrapper around all the resources needed to deploy web applications

 Deploy a common web application.
 The OS and runtime are managed by AWS

 AWS Elastic Beanstalk lets you handle the following recurring problems: